oseidler/oseidler/README.md

-Hi, I'm Owen Seidler, a programming student pursuing a master's degree at SMU Guildhall!
+Hi, I'm Owen Seidler, a game programmer and recent graduate of SMU Guildhall.

-This GitHub page will feature different projects that I code during my time here at Guildhall.
+This GitHub page will feature different projects that I coded during my time at Guildhall.

 Current repositories:
 - [Will update shortly]